gina-alaska/ubuntu-workstation-cookbook/README.md

 ## Finishing
 When all tests are passing, push it back to github and issue a pull request

+## More Details

+[The ubuntu-workstation-cookbook wiki](https://github.com/gina-alaska/ubuntu-workstation-cookbook/wiki/Adding-a-recipe) has a short example on creating a recipe to install the package 'feh'

 # Additional Reading
 - [Learn Chef](http://learnchef.opscode.com)